Align Your Prompts: Test-Time Prompting with Distribution Alignment for Zero-Shot Generalization: Related Work

 \textbf{Test-Time Adaptation (TTA).} TTA \cite{sun2020test, wang2020tent, ttt_new} aims to bridge the distribution gap between the train and test data distributions at test time.
 These methods can broadly be categorized into two streams.
 The first stream of approaches \cite{gandelsman2022test, sun2020test} typically utilizes a self-supervised proxy task such as predicting image rotations and thus alters the training phase.
 For example, Test-Time Training (TTT) \cite{sun2020test} jointly trains the model for rotation prediction and image classification during training.
 TTT++ \cite{ttt_new} adopts a self-supervised contrastive learning approach as an auxiliary task during training and test-time feature alignment module to adapt the model.
 By incorporating additional auxiliary tasks, these techniques aim to mitigate over-fitting and improve the generalization performance of the model.
 The second stream of approaches solely adopts the pre-trained model without altering the training phase.
 These methods improve model generalization at test time by imposing self-consistency regularization constraints or aligning statistics of training and test samples in a model.
 Approaches with self-consistency regularization constraints typically utilize entropy minimization within samples of a batch or multiple views of a single test sample.
 TENT \cite{wang2020tent} proposes entropy minimization of batch-wise prediction probability distributions.
 The need to have a batch of samples by generating multiple views via augmentations at test time is eliminated in \cite{zhang2022memo}.
 Other methods, such as NORM~\cite{schneider2020improving} and DUA \cite{mirza2022norm} adapt the model's normalization layers by matching the batch normalization statistics computed during training with the test set distribution.
-However, it is unclear how these statistics alignment techniques can be adopted for foundational V-L models.
+Both \cite{lin2023video} and ActMAD \cite{mirza2022actmad} updates all model parameters using a batch of samples in a continuous manner, with a distribution matching loss between the source statistics and the batch statistics of activations across the network.
+However, it is unclear how these statistics alignment techniques can be adopted for foundational V-L models in a lightweight manner for a single sample.
 In this paper, we propose a multi-modal test time prompting approach without altering the pre-training phase of V-L models along with a strategy to obtain training distribution statistics.
 This effectively paves the way for distribution alignment together with entropy minimization for improved test-time optimization.

 \textbf{Test-time prompt tuning.} As mentioned earlier, a plethora of works has been introduced on learning prompts to adapt V-L models using the downstream task training data.
 However, the learning of prompts at test time remains largely unexplored in the literature.
 Very recently, TPT \cite{shu2022test} proposed a test time prompting approach by learning prompts at the text side with an entropy minimization objective.
 While effective, TPT struggles with addressing the explicit alignment of the pre-training data distribution of CLIP with the test data distribution.
 Further, such an alignment is not trivial as access to the pre-training data of CLIP is not available.
 Our work addresses these limitations by extending TPT and introducing a distribution alignment objective for CLIP.
 This objective leverages token distribution statistics from proxy source data and a \emph{single} test sample using multi-modal prompt learning, and explicitly aligns the train and test sample distributions to mitigate the domain shift.